Arthur Treacher: Acting career

-Treacher also did radio programs in the 1940s and early 1950s, most notably as a waiter on Duffy's Tavern.
+In 1950 Treacher had a program on WNBC Radio in New York City.
+As a disc jockey he played and commented on recordings of music by Gilbert and Sullivan on the show.
+He also appeared as a guest commentator on the NBC network's hot-jazz radio series The Chamber Music Society of Lower Basin Street.

 Later years

 During 1961 and 1962, he and William Gaxton appeared in Guy Lombardo's production of the musical revue Paradise Island, which played at the Jones Beach Marine Theater.
 In 1962, he replaced Robert Coote as King Pellinore (with over-the-title name billing) in the original Broadway production of Lerner and Loewe's musical play Camelot, and he remained with the show through the Chicago engagement and post-Broadway tour that ended during August 1964.

 From the mid-1950s on, Treacher became a familiar figure on American television as a guest on talk shows and panel games, including The Tonight Show and The Garry Moore Show.
 In early 1961, Treacher appeared in episode 463 of the TV game show I've Got a Secret in which he rode a horse on stage.
 In 1964, Treacher was cast in the role of Constable Jones in the hugely successful Walt Disney movie Mary Poppins.
 That same year, he played the role of stuffy English butler Arthur Pinckney in two episodes of The Beverly Hillbillies.
 Pinckney mistakenly believed the hillbillies were the domestic servants of the family by whom he was hired, while the hillbillies believed Pinckney was a boarder at their Beverly Hills mansion.